- C Programming Basics

 Streams

-- Text Streams - A text stream is a sequence of characters.
+- Text Streams: A text stream is a sequence of characters.

-- Binary Streams - A binary stream is a sequence of bytes that has a one-to-one correspondence to the bytes in the external device, i.e., no character translation occurs.
+- Binary Streams: A binary stream is a sequence of bytes that has a one-to-one correspondence to the bytes in the external device, i.e., no character translation occurs.

 Files

-C File System Basics
+C File Handling Functions

 Function Name | Use |